salvq/simplehttpserver/README.md

 -rw-rw-rw- 1 user   everyone             32 2023-08-03 08:23 dump.txt
 [test@NASEFCasd2 simplehttpserver]$
 ```
-4. Dedicated folder `/share/Container/simplehttpserver` is defined in docker-run or decoker-compose.yaml below, change it accordingly
+4. Host folder `/share/Container/simplehttpserver` is mapped via docker-run or decoker-compose.yaml below, change it accordingly based on your environment
-5. Folder `/simplehttpserver` must stay unchanged, this is docker image folder mapped to host folder `/share/Container/simplehttpserver`
+5. Folder `/simplehttpserver` must stay unchanged, this docker image folder is used by python script and is linked with your host folder `/share/Container/simplehttpserver`
-6. Also change ports and network based on your requirements
+6. You may change your exposure ports and network based on your environment

 # Run server via docker-run